 Cocoa Beach has a generally unkeept feel to it, and honestly it has always been like that.
 There are places like this all over the city and it gives visitors and residents an overall poor perspective of the city.
 The problem is this is all people see.
 They don't see how much work goes on behind the scenes.
 So it is almost more important to take care of what is seen, then what goes on internally.
 It will build more confidence with the residents if the government can take care of the little stuff because it shows they must have the big stuff under control.
 We should have a person walking through on a regular basis to keep maintenance accountable.
 We don't need more money to take care of this problem, we just need more attention to detail when our vendors or employees do their jobs.

-I feel I should preface this next idea by explaining there is good debt, and bad debt.
-The difference between good debt and bad debt is that good debt will make you money and bad debt will cost you money.
-Currently the city is in extensive debt with a portion being good debt.
-At this point, there is no way we could pay off our debt with our spending pattern and our current sources of revenue.
-For a couple years now, I have been proposing a city marina to help lower taxes and bring in some added revenue.
-One of the ways we currently get revenue is through parking.
-A new parking garage is being proposed behind the fire department at $30,000.00 per parking space costing the city nearly $6,000,000.00, and currently making $20 per space per day.
-Granted, this would be good debt but this will bring in more day tourists that have no respect for our city and honestly i do not think it will enhance the look of the downtown area.
-A city marina could yield $150 per day per slip.
-In conclusion this project has the potential to make the city hundreds of thousands a year in revenue without negatively impacting the residents.
-We could put a city marina at the east end of the golf course and it would also help subsidise the losses accrued by the County Club each year.
+We voted last year to do a feasibility study to see if a marina would be environmentally and monetarily feasible.
+The survey is not yet complete so we still do not have the data to move forward.
+After hearing much concern from the residents, Keith Has voted to not fund the second half of the marina study due to lack of information.
+Keith will absolutely not move forward with a marina that is not overwhelmingly feasible.
+One of the ways we currently get revenue is through our parking.. the thought was A city marina could yield as much as $150 per day per slip.
+This project has the potential to make the city hundreds of thousands a year in revenue without negatively impacting the residents.
+We are currently doing a feasibility study to put a city marina at the east end of the golf course and it would also help subsidise the losses accrued by the County Club each year.
 It's a great revenue producer for the city and It brings in a quality crowd with money.
 You won't find a marina in the area with open slips because they are all full.
 It won't negatively impact the residents with trashy tourists or loud music.
 It would be away from residential properties, It won't create a noticeable difference with city traffic because most will be traveling by boat.
 It's close to the river so boats won't have to travel through residential canals to get to it.
 And it will enhance the view and perception of the city.
 We are a city surrounded by water yet we do nothing to promote our biggest asset.
+The best part of all is this could be funded with grants and a revenue bond so that the marina pays for itself and none of the residents money will need to be used to fund this project.

 The lagoon is looking the best it has looked in years.
-However, I wanted to share my concern about spending over $100,000.00 this year on the linear shore line experiment at McNab park.
-It's a noble experiment but is it worth the money when we could cover the whole river?
+The muck dredging seems to have helped tremendously.
+I was against the 1/2% sales tax in the beginning but I have seen a tremendous renawal of our lagoon in the past 2 years.
+I would however like to focus on clam restoration rather then oyster beds.
 Ask any old time clammer from Cape Canaveral and they will tell you "oysters don't grow well here".
 They can teach you more about this area then the experimental data ever will.
 In an ideal environment, oysters will take over and grow on docks, seawalls and create underwater bars...
 Why is this idea bad?
 1. Oysters don't grow well here because of lack of flow, poor water quality and heat.
 2. Oysters are very sharp, which would be dangerous for kids and people enjoying the shore lines and sandbars.
 3. Oyster bars can ruin props and hulls of boats.
 4. Oysters do not allow sea grass to grow when they spread.
 Why would the city spend money on an oyster experiment when we know clams can thrive here?
 I think a more productive use of the grant money would be to plant clam seed in the river.
 1 They cover more ground.
 2 They don't create bars.
 3 They can grow in any depth.
 4. They don't need as much flow.
 5 They used to grow naturally in our river.
 6 They won't ruin boats.
 7 They won't hurt people.
 The only difference in filtration is An oyster can filter 50 gallons a day while a clam filters 24 gallons a day.
 If filtration is the main point, lets use the money for what is tried and true instead of an experiment.

 Comming soon!